-• For low-level concerns relating to conduct which has not reached the harm threshold, contact should be made with the Headmaster: see the section 13 on low-level concerns.
+• For low-level concerns relating to conduct which has not reached the harm threshold, contact should be made in the first instance with the DSL who may clarify whether or not the conduct has reached the harm threshold: see the section 13 on low-level concerns.

-Anyone may refer a safeguarding concern about abuse to the local authority of police.
+Anyone may refer a safeguarding concern about abuse to the local authority or police.